 The realtor’s exact words were, “If we are going to have a 21 day financing contingency does it really matter if the letter is valid?”
 Yes, it does.
 First, if I want to keep my reputation intact, yes it does matter.
 Second, to be fair to the seller, yes it does matter.
 Third, to meet any level of professional integrity, yes it does matter.
 I could go on.

 Words that cause me to cringe are, “It’s just a pre-qualification letter.
 Can’t we get one in a few minutes.
 What’s the big deal?”
 It is bad enough when a buyer has a casual attitude about getting pre-qualified.
 But when the realtor supports this, the mortgage transaction just becomes problematic and a nightmare for all.

-As the buyers’ agent, realtors want me to write a nonsense pre-qualification letter to try and piece a deal together.
+As the buyers’ agent, realtors want me to write an ill supported pre-qualification letter to try and piece a deal together.
 But when they are the listing agent representing the seller, the very same realtor will scream bloody murder when the financing falls through.
-This very same realtor would call me screaming at the top of his/her lungs, professionally castigating me for issuing a pre-qualification letter that turned out to not be accurate.
+This very same realtor would call me screaming at the top of their lungs.
+They would lecture me for issuing a pre-qualification letter that turned out to not be accurate.

 Realtors and sellers need to be aware that sometimes the pre-qualification letter that they have was issued under duress.
 They really need to ask the lender some hard questions, and not just glance through the pre-qualification letter and assume it is accurate.